Acne Face Mapping 101: How to Decode Your BreakoutsDecember 29, 2022

 When you’re dealing with acne, coupled with visible signs of skin aging, reach for a salicylic acne treatment that’s specifically formulated for aging skin.
-We recommend SkinCeuticals Blemish + Age Defense.
-It can help diminish the appearance of visible signs of aging, as well as decongest clogged pores.
+We recommend the SkinCeuticals Blemish + Age Defense.
+The oil-free serum decongests clogged pores and helps smooth the look of fine lines and wrinkles.

-If you’re currently struggling with acne and large pores?
-Consider reaching for the La Roche-Posay Effaclar Serum.
-The refining serum helps tighten the look of large pores and visibly smooths the skin’s texture for a more even tone.
+If you’re currently struggling with acne and large pores, reach for this refining serum.
+The salicylic acid-infused formula helps tighten the look of large pores and visibly smooths the skin’s texture for a more even tone.

-Acne and Dry Skin: Kiehl’s Rare Earth Deep Pore Daily Cleanse
+Kiehl’s Rare Earth Deep Pore Minimizing Cleansing Clay Mask

 Shrink the look of blackheads and large pores instantly with this mask.
 Made with two types of clay (kaolin and bentonite), it detoxifies skin and draws out dirt for a smooth, shine-free appearance.